devbas/ovassistant-alpha/README.md

 Alpha implementation of OV Assistant, a research project to identify public transport vehicles based on smartphone locations.
 This repository is made open source since our implementation of background-geolocation tracking on iOS/Android is not reliable enough to draw significant conclusions.

 ## Installation
 Make sure (Docker)[http://docker.com] is installed and run `docker-compose up` in the project root to build all images and run the environment.
+Please keep in mind that installation can take around 1 hour, especially because of the GTFS schedule import + ZMQ installation.

 ## Considerations
 This project is designed with the following principles in mind: